sandhiya0147/spam-predictor/README.md

 ## How It Works

+- The user enters a text message into the web form and submits it.
+- The app loads a pre-trained Naive Bayes model and TF-IDF vectorizer.
-- Data Loading: The Iris dataset is loaded using sklearn.datasets.load_iris() in the training script.
+- The input message is converted into a numerical vector using the vectorizer.
-- Model Training: A Decision Tree Classifier is trained on the dataset and saved as model.pkl.
-- User Input: Users enter sepal and petal measurements into a form on the Flask web page.
-- Prediction: The input values are passed to the trained model, which predicts the flower species.
+- The model predicts whether the message is Spam or Ham.
-- Result Display: The predicted species (Setosa, Versicolor, or Virginica) is shown on the web page instantly.
+- The prediction result is displayed instantly on the webpage.

 ---

 ## File Structure

 ```
-Iris-flower-prediction/
-├── assets/
-│   ├── filled_input.png
-│   ├── input_form.png
-│   └── predicted_result.png
-│
+sms-spam-classifier/
 ├── static/
 │   └── style.css
-│
 ├── templates/
 │   └── index.html
-│
+├── sms_spam.csv
+├── model_train.py
-├── Iris.csv
+├── model.pkl
-├── Procfile
+├── vectorizer.pkl
-├── README.md
+├── target_names.pkl
 ├── app.py
-├── model.pkl
-├── model_train.py
 ├── requirements.txt
+├── Procfile
-└── target_names.pkl
+└── README.md
 ```

 ---

 ## Future Improvements

-- Add input validation to prevent errors and improve user experience.
-- Visualize the decision tree and model accuracy for better understanding.
+- Display prediction confidence – show the probability score for "Spam" or "Ham."
+- Support bulk classification – allow uploading a CSV of multiple messages for batch predictions.
+- Improve preprocessing – add lemmatization, stop word removal, and emoji handling.
-- Allow users to switch between multiple machine learning models.
+- Switchable models – enable users to choose between Naive Bayes, SVM, or deep learning.
-- Make the UI mobile-friendly using responsive design frameworks.
-- Store predictions and inputs in a database for future analysis.
+- Log user inputs (optional) – store messages and predictions for model retraining or analytics.

 ---